 Ultimately, it depends.
 More often than not you are able to use a portion of the tenant improvement allowance towards soft costs and fees, including project management services.
 Your lease should specify what is and isn’t covered more specifically.

 6. What Does This Mean for Landlords?

 It can’t be denied: right now we’re in a landlord’s market.
 But it won’t always be.
 And when competition ramps up amongst buildings, you want yours to stand out.
 When negotiating tenant improvement allowances, be sure to consider your space five to 10 years from now.

-Tenant improvement allowances are an investment in not just that tenant but your building as a whole.
-Working together to manage TIs can create residual value in the space and building, and will help justify additional investment by landlords.
+Tenant improvement allowances are a commercial real estate investment in not just that tenant but your building as a whole.
+Working together to manage TIs can create residual value in the space and building, and will help justify additional funding by landlords.
 It may also help get a deal over the hump.
 A poorly conceived space can be difficult to repurpose or costly to revamp in a down market.